A comprehensive guide on how to solo a Machamp Raid, written by Kristy. Be warned, this is a huge guide.

 Solo Machamp Counters

-Machamp is weak to Psychic, and Fairy types so we will be taking an advantage of those types when going over the best counters to solo this raid.
+Machamp is weak to Psychic, and Fairy types.
 We recommend using the counters from the table below, powered up to level 31/32 and without dodging.

 |Weakness Psychic Fairy||Boosted by Cloudy|

 Machamp has access to the following moves: